developmentseed/geolambda/python/README.md

 ## Usage

+These instructions show how to use the files in this directory to create your own Python based geospatial Lambda function and get it deployed.

+### Create docker image

-The Dockerfile can be used to create a new Docker image based on any version of GeoLambda with any version of Python by providing the versions as build arguments to `docker run`:
+First a Docker image will need to be created based on GeoLambda that includes the dependencies needed.
+Use the [Dockerfile](Dockerfile) can be used to create a new Docker image based on any version of GeoLambda with any version of Python by providing the versions as build arguments to `docker run`.
+This will install the specified version of Python along with any Python packages provided in [requirements.txt](requirements.txt).

     $ docker build . --build-arg VERSION=1.1.0 --build-arg PYVER=3.6.1 -t <myimage>:latest

-If not provided, VERSION (the version of GeoLambda to use) will default to 1.1.0 and PYVER (Python version) will default to 3.6.1.
+If not provided, `VERSION` (the version of GeoLambda to use) will default to `latest` and `PYVER` (Python version) will default to `3.6.1`.

-This will install the specified version of Python along with any Python packages provided in [requirements.txt](requirements.txt).

 ### Create handler